The Rare Disease Champion Award

-The Rare Disease Champion Award is given to a leader in college football, individual, or organization, who has realized his or her potential to make a positive and lasting impact on the rare disease community.
-Uplifting Athletes believes the accomplishments of all of the finalists are admirable.
-The stories of adversity and triumph were not only inspiring to us as an organization, but also to the communities which these leaders reside.
+The Rare Disease Champion Award is given to a leader in college football who has realized his or her potential to make a positive and lasting impact on the rare disease community.

-Uplifting Athletes will collect the stories of the nominees and conduct interviews with the nominees.
-Stories of selected finalists will be published online at www.upliftingathletes.org during the month of January.
-The winner will be determined by a public vote online during the month of January and announced in conjunction with the start of Rare Disease Awareness Month on February 1, 2013.
+Uplifting Athletes determines the finalists from the pool of qualified nominees, and a personal rare disease story is written about each finalist and published online at www.upliftingathletes.org during the month of January.
+The winner will be determined by a public online vote during the month of January.
+Fans and supporters can cast their vote daily, and a winner will be announced in conjunction with the start of Rare Disease Awareness Month in February.

-Uplifting Athletes will present the sculpture to the 2013 Uplifting Athletes Rare Disease Champion at the Maxwell Club National Awards Gala in Atlantic City on March 1, 2013.
+Uplifting Athletes will recognize the winner of the Uplifting Athletes Rare Disease Champion Award at the Maxwell Football Club National Awards Gala in March.
+The Awards presentation will be broadcasted live on ESPN3.